Highest Flow Rate Combi Boiler

 Large instantaneous gas water heaters- condensing in cascade in one self-contained floor standing unit ,150kW or 200kW from Flexiheat UK

-Ideal for both new and existing buildings with domestic hot water systems, such as hotels, restaurants, schools, hospitals, apartment buildings, and spas and leisure centres, that require instant water heaters.
+Instantaneous water heaters – ideal for both new and existing buildings with domestic hot water systems, such as hotels, restaurants, schools, hospitals, apartment buildings, and spas and leisure centres, that require instant water heaters.

 High capacity instantaneous DHW systems